by Carol W. Berman, M.D.

 I thought I’d better not explain the plot to her.

-Carol W. Berman, a psychiatrist in Manhattan, is a clinical instructor at the N.Y.U.
+Carol W. Berman, a psychiatrist in Manhattan, is a clinical assistant professor of psychiatry at the N.Y.U.
 Medical Center.